osohq/oso/docs/content/python/new-roles/getting-started.md

 The rule head has 4 parameters:

-- `_type` is the SQLAlchemy model the role is associated with.
+- `_type` is the SQLAlchemy model the resource definition is associated with.
 - `"org"` is the identifier for this resource type. (this can be any string you choose)
 - `actions`: Are set in the rule body.
 The `actions` list defines all